flxzt/rnote/CONTRIBUTING.md

 When adding new features and/or changes in the UI some screenshots or screen captures would be nice.
 When it fixes a specific issue, the description should reference the to-be-fixed issue with `fixes #<num>`.

+## Disclosure

+Always disclose the use of LLM/GenAI tools when creating an issue or a merge request.
+Do not include trailers like “Co-authored-by:” or “Assisted-by:” in commit messages, since they serve as free advertising for AI companies.

 # Build system

 For building the application the `cargo` calls are wrapped by meson.